 What is Alzheimer’s disease?

 Alzheimer’s disease is a type of dementia.
-Dementia is a word that doctors use to describe a wide range of symptoms linked to physical and functional changes in the brain.
-Dementia usually affects a person’s memory, thinking abilities, and behavior.
-These mental changes make it hard for a person who has dementia to care for him- or herself.
+Dementia is a condition that describes a wide range of symptoms.
+The symptoms are associated with physical and functional changes in the brain.
+Dementia usually affects a person’s memory, thinking abilities, and personality.
+In the later stages, a person who has dementia has difficulty caring for themselves.

-The Alzheimer’s Association has identified 10 warning signs and symptoms of Alzheimer’s disease (see the list below).
-It’s important to remember that every person is different and may not have all or even most of these warning signs.
-Talk to your family doctor if you notice 1 or more of these signs in yourself or a loved one.
+If you are worried you or a loved one may have Alzheimer’s disease, there are 10 primary symptoms to consider.
+Every person is different and may have more or fewer than these 10 symptoms.
+Talk to your doctor if you notice 1 or more in yourself or a loved one.

 What causes Alzheimer’s disease?

-Doctors don’t know exactly what causes Alzheimer’s disease.
-It appears that Alzheimer’s disease develops when clumps of abnormal proteins grow in the brain.
-This growth likely begins with a series of many small changes in the brain that start long before any symptoms are noticeable.
+Doctors don’t know what causes Alzheimer’s disease.
+One theory is that the disease develops when clumps of abnormal proteins grow in the brain.
+This growth likely begins with many small changes in the brain.
+This typically starts long before any symptoms are noticeable.
 Over time, these changes add up.
 Eventually, brain cells become damaged and die.

 Alzheimer’s disease also appears to be more common in women than in men.
 Nearly two-thirds of people who have Alzheimer’s disease are women.